 Jack Boles is a retired 4-H Program Specialist of the University Of Arkansas Division Of Agriculture, Cooperative Extension Service.
 During his career with Extension, he worked in a variety of positions: agriculture agent, state environmental management specialist and county staff chairman to name a few.
 Jack has also had the opportunity to work with the native Indonesian Dayak tribes of Borneo and the Khmer people of Cambodia addressing issues ranging from forest degradation to human trafficking.
 Participation in these programs has developed into a personal passion for international development, and has provided him with a unique insight into issues faced by an international audience.
 Jack’s research interest is aimed at youth leadership development.
 He believes as youth leadership models are developed, implemented and expanded to an international audience, the result will be an improved quality of life on a global scale.

-Sara is the Assistant Director of Financial Aid at National Park Community College.
-She began her career in higher education at NPCC in 2006 as the Assistant Director of Admissions, Scholarships, and Recruitment.
+Sara is the Director of Development at National Park Community College.
+She began her career in higher education at NPCC in 2006 as the Assistant Director of Admissions, Scholarships, and Recruitment, then moved to the Assistant Director of Financial Aid until September 2013.
 Sara holds a Bachelor in Business Administration in Accounting and Master of Business Administration from Henderson State University.
-She is an active member of the Leadership Hot Springs, Arkansas Association of Student Financial Aid Administrators, and the Oaklawn Foundation Education Committee.
+She is an active member of the Hot Springs National Park Rotary Club, Hot Springs Chamber of Commerce Accreditation Taskforce, Leadership Hot Springs, Garland County Single Parent Committee, and the Oaklawn Foundation Education Committee.
 She is an advocate for higher education and enjoys volunteering, spending time with her family, traveling, and fitness training.
-Sara and her husband, Jeremy, have two children, Abigail, 6, and Zachary, 3.
+Sara and her husband, Jeremy, have two children, Abigail, 7, and Zachary, 4.

 Ferris Delph-Jackson is currently an administrator serving the Conway Public School District and has worked in the field of education for going on 13 years.
 Ferris has taught grades 3-12 in Little Rock and Conway, Arkansas, and has presented at different educational conferences within and out of state, promoting her passion to strive daily to be an uncompromising advocate for student achievement.
 Within her educational career, she has served as a teacher, library media specialist, and now an assistant principal.
 Ferris earned her Bachelor of Science in Education; Master of Science in Special Education Curriculum and Instructional Specialist; Master of Science in Library Media and Information Technology; Educational Specialist in Education Leadership and Curriculum and Instruction from the University of Central Arkansas and also completed a program of study in Education Leadership from Harding University.